leta199/Simualtion-Random-Walks-/README.md

 <img width="1183" height="825" alt="Image" src="https://github.com/user-attachments/assets/56b7f5bc-90ec-4551-be9e-b8ba0fb1031c" />

 ## FUNCTION EXPLANATION
-In an effort to identify how the casino will perfrom we will simulate the probability of the casino generating a specfic interval of money for each month.
+In an effort to identify how the casino will perform we will simulate the probability of the casino generating a specfic interval of money for each month.
 In this case, we want to know what the probability of the casino earning between $4600 and $6000.

 `sim4ot6` - a function that simulates the probability of the casino generating between $4600 and $6000.